DeSantis defends rejection of African American studies class

-Florida Gov. Ron DeSantis (R) is defending his administration’s decision to ban an Advanced Placement African American studies pilot program in Florida schools after nationwide backlash.
+Florida Gov. Ron DeSantis (R) is defending his administration’s decision to reject an Advanced Placement African American studies pilot program in Florida high schools after nationwide backlash.

 Speaking at a press conference unveiling his 2023 education platform on Monday, DeSantis said the state wants “education, not indoctrination.”